-The area of production of iron and steel is another difficult area from the standpoint of the potential for reporting CO_2 emissions in several categories.
+The area of production of iron and steel is another difficult area from the standpoint of the potential for reporting CO2 emissions in several categories.
 Here, the primary source of emissions is carbon contained in the coke used in blast furnaces in iron production.
 However, the actual emissions of carbon dioxide from metallurgical coke do not occur in the blast furnace, but in subsequent combustion of blast-furnace gas in energy production.
-To the year 2000, all CO_2 emissions from coke have been included in the energy category 1A2, including those from the metallurgical process itself (oxidation of carbon from pig iron during steel production).
+To 2000, all CO2 emissions from coke have been included in the energy category 1A2, including those from the metallurgical process itself (oxidation of carbon from pig iron during steel production).
 The calculation procedure is based on the amount of carbon in the coke as a reducing agent that is used in metallurgical processes.
-Beginning in the year 2001, the CO_2 emissions from the iron and steel industry are reported under 2C1 (Industrial processes) in accordance with the Good Practice Guidance.
-Recalculation for the whole time series will be performed in 2004.
+Beginning in 2001, the CO2 emissions from the iron and steel industry are reported under 2C1 (Industrial processes) in accordance with the Good Practice Guidance.